Britain’s Future Frigates: Type 26 Global Combat Ships

 Type 26: Design

-Armament will include the standard BAE 127mm gun, and the new MBDA/Thales CAMM (Common Anti-air Modular Missile) for short range air defense, to replace the current Seawolf system.
+Armament will include a 127mm gun, where according to Jane’s BAE’s Mk 45 Mod 4 has an edge over Oto Melara for the Maritime Indirect Fire System requirement.
+The new MBDA/Thales CAMM (Common Anti-air Modular Missile) will replace the current Seawolf system for short range air defense.
 CAMM/FLAADS-M benefits from carrying an active radar seeker, reducing the need to rely on a ship’s own radar illumination for targeting during saturation attacks.
-The Ministry of Defence has also reiterated that the ship would have a rear mission bay for “unmanned air, surface and underwater vehicles, or additional boats.”
+The Ministry of Defence has also reiterated that the ship would have a mission bay for “unmanned air, surface and underwater vehicles, or additional boats.”

 Little is certain beyond that.
-The big outstanding questions involve radars, the vertical launch system (which helps determine eligible missiles), the combat system, and secondary weapons.
+The big outstanding questions involve radars, the combat system, and secondary weapons.

 Radars.
 Based on the drawings of the May 2012 design, the long-range volume search radar atop the integrated mast would be a Type 997 Artisan system, which is also slated to equip Britain’s future carriers and upgraded Type 23 frigates.
-The Royal Navy could choose a higher-end capability instead, and use the SMART-L derived S1850M that equips British Type 45 destroyers.
-The drawings also show the compact antenna faceplates of an active array radar mounted around the integrated ship’s mast, similar to Australia’s CEAFAR solution.
+The drawings also show the compact antenna faceplates of an active array radar mounted around the integrated ship’s mast, however, similar to Australia’s CEAFAR/ CEAMOUNT solution.
+At the very top end, a dedicated air defense variant of the ship could use the SMART-L derived S1850M radar that equips British Type 45 destroyers.

 VLS.
-The May 2012 design’s 48 illustrated vertical launch missile silos combine 24 larger Mk.41 or Sylver cells and 24 smaller cells.
-The smaller cells would probably be slated for the short-range CAMM air defense missile.
+The May 2012 design’s 48 illustrated vertical launch missile silos combine 24 larger Mk.41 or Sylver cells and 24 shorter cells.
+The VLS systems do come in different lengths, and the smaller cells would probably be slated for the short-range CAMM air defense missile.
+By October 2014 it appeared Mk.41 was the UK’s choice.

 Combat system.
 The use of CAMM means that at least some aspects of the PAAMS combat system will find their way onto the ship, but that area is still very unclear.
 What is clear, is that the ships will lack America’s Cooperative Engagement Capability, which allows participating ships to see, track, and even fire on targets illuminated by any other CEC-equipped ship or plane.
 CEC makes a big difference to roles like wide-area air defense, and to ship’s potential for use in anti-ballistic missile networks.
 Its presence would have pushed the Type 26 toward a positioning as a high end frigate, especially in conjunction with a very long-range radar like the S1850M.
 Instead, the Type 26 looks set to become a versatile mid-budget “value play” within the global export market.

 Secondary Weapons.
 The displayed layout shows a last-ditch CIWS gatling gun, and its positioning would allow Thales’ through-deck 30mm Goalkeeper.
 On the other hand, Britain has now used Raytheon’s smaller, bolt-on 20mm Phalanx system on its Type 45 destroyers, so either choice would just expand existing buys.
-The Goalkeeper has more stopping power, but the Admiralty could decide that the ability to convert a MK15 Phalanx mount into an 11-missile “MK15, MOD31″ SeaRAM launcher, or some kind of future “laser Phalanx,” make it the more desirable option.
+The Goalkeeper has more stopping power, but the Admiralty could decide that Phalanx’s expandability makes it the more desirable option.
+The ability to convert a MK15 Phalanx mount into an 11-missile “MK15, MOD31” SeaRAM launcher, or some kind of future “laser Phalanx,” is something Goalkeeper doesn’t have.

 Rumored design options for export customers include a choice of gas turbine engines for maximum speed, or a slower but more efficient all-diesel design; as well as optional ship equipment fit-outs focused on either anti-submarine warfare (ASW) or air defense.